 The Alabama Department of Commerce, the state agency for economic development, is dedicated to helping Alabama businesses increase their presence internationally.
 The site provides services that mainly focus on helping businesses export abroad.
 Alabama businesses receive these services free of charge.
 News about business and economics in the state, a listing of industries, and a business development page are also provided to aid businesses.

-The Alabama Department of Revenue website contains information for taxpayers, business, and practitioner communities in the state of Alabama.
-It provides an easy access portal for state and local tax information, legal information, e-services, news, and statistics.
+The Alabama Department of Revenue website contains information for taxpayers, businesses, and practitioner communities in the state of Alabama.
+The site provides an easy access portal for state and local tax information, legal information, e-services, news, and statistics.